The Short Story Collection is out on Amazon. You can read three of these stories below.

 “No, Dean.
 I can do it, Dean.
 Do not worry!
 We’ll have the newspaper delivered in time to the printers, Dean.”

 “Good.
 As this year is an important time for all of us, I would suggest, Mr Batista, to work hard and not let me down.
 Nor the people who invested in your education at this fine school!
-They will all be here on Friday to witness the one hundred anniversary of the College!
+They will all be here on Friday to witness the 100th anniversary of the College!
 Even my mentor, the Dean Emeritus will come this year!
 So, prove you’re capable of more than sarcasm and meaningless tattoos.
 All hands on deck, Mr Batista, all hands on deck!”